avaframe/AvaFrame/docs/moduleAna1Tests.rst

             squares), :math:`\alpha` line and energy points

-From the different mass averaged simulation quantities and the theoretical :math:`\alpha` line it is possible to extract four error indicators, three related to the run-out and the last one to the velocity :
+From the different mass averaged simulation quantities and the theoretical :math:`\alpha` line it is possible to extract four error indicators.

-  * The intersection between the :math:`\alpha` line and the mass averaged path profile (or its extrapolation if the profile is too short) defines the theoretical run-out point.
+The first three related to the run-out point defined by the intersection between the :math:`\alpha` line and the mass averaged path profile (or its extrapolation if the profile is too short) and the last one is related to the velocity :

+  * The horizontal distance between the run-out point and the end of the path profile defines the :math:`\epsilon_s` error in meters.

-  * The horizontal and vertical distance between this point and the end of the path profile defines a run-out error in meters.
+  * The vertical distance between the run-out point and the end of the path profile defines the :math:`\epsilon_z` error in meters.

-  * The angle difference between the :math:`\alpha` line angle and the DFA simulation run-out line defines the run-out angle error.
+  * The angle difference between the :math:`\alpha` line angle and the DFA simulation run-out line defines the :math:`\epsilon_{\alpha}` angle error.

-  * Root Mean Square Error (RMSE) between the :math:`\alpha` line and the DFA simulation energy points defines an error on the velocity altitude :math:`\frac{\overline{v^2}}{2g}`.
+  * The Root Mean Square Error (RMSE) between the :math:`\alpha` line and the DFA simulation energy points defines an error on the velocity altitude :math:`\frac{\overline{v^2}}{2g}`.